Tell us something about your background, travels, musical experiences and influences:

-I moved to Valencia with my partner and musical collaborator Suzy Starlite in 2013 to complete work on my next album, ‘The Knife’, which was released in October 2014.
+I moved to Valencia with my partner and musical collaborator Suzy Starlite in 2013 to complete work on my next album, ‘The Knife’.

-In May 2014 I married my amazing Starlite and together we have set up a vintage residential recording studio in Estivella, specialising in 70s sounds to accompany the existing Supertone Records label.
+I married my amazing Starlite and together we set up a vintage residential recording studio in Estivella, specialising in 70s sounds to accompany the existing Supertone Records label.

 Tedeschi Trucks, Krauss Plant, Starlite Campbell 🙂

-How do you find living and working in Valencia compared to England?
+How did you find living and working in Valencia compared to England?

 The UK will always be in our souls, but we go where the music takes us.
 Writing, recording and releasing music which hopefully connects with a global audience, recording other artists, both here and remotely, playing shows and touring: we make it work.

-Take us through the tracks on your new album, ‘The Knife’
+Take us through the tracks on your album, ‘The Knife’